mozilla/ichnaea/docs/internal_api/models/cell.rst

 `1xRTT`, `CDMA`, `eHRPD`, `EVDO_0`, `EVDO_A`, `EVDO_B`, `IS95A` and `IS95B`.

 .. note:: Since CDMA networks are rare and only available in a minority
-          of countries, this project does not support them.
+          of regions, this project does not support them.